 Your child has passed the 11+, but has not been offered a grammar school place.
 Or perhaps your child has narrowly missed the required mark or has not performed as expected in the tests.
 What can you do?

 Unfortunately passing the 11+ does not always guarantee you a place at a grammar school.
 Some will select by the highest score, others by proximity to the school.
-Every year a substantial number of grammar ability children will not be offered a grammar school place on National Offer Day.
+Every year a substantial number of grammar ability children are not offered a grammar school place on National Offer Day.
 If this has happened to your child you will, understandably, feel both disappointed and, probably, that the system is unfair.

 By law, you are entitled to challenge this decision in an appeal.
 You may appeal if you believe your child is of grammar school ability and the test result was not a fair representation of his/her academic level, or if your child has passed the 11+ but not been offered a grammar school place.
 You may also appeal to a school named higher up in your priority list when you have been offered another grammar school place.